 As an exploration and development company, Paramount funds its operations, reclamation activities and discretionary exploration programs with its cash on hand.
-At June 30, 2017, we had cash and cash equivalents of \$1,911,170 compared to \$5,874,258 as at June 30, 2016.
-This decrease of \$3,963,088 was comprised of the following material amounts:
+At June 30, 2018, we had cash and cash equivalents of \$297,389 compared to \$1,911,170 as at June 30, 2017.
+During the three months ended December 31, 2017, the Company closed a public offering of 3,520,000 shares of common stock and closed a private placement of 1,775,000 shares of common stock both at a price of \$1.40 for aggregate gross proceeds of \$7.4 million.

+The main uses of cash were comprised of the following material amounts:

-- Cash used to fund our operations which included general and administration expenses, land holding costs, exploration programs at our Grassy Mountain and Sleeper Gold Projects and reclamation activities of \$6,516,457; and - One-time transaction costs related to the acquisition of Calico of \$1,006,964.
+• Cash used to fund our operations which included general and administration expenses, land holding costs, exploration programs at our Grassy Mountain of \$5,840,679; and